-Can Object Lock be enabled only using the Web UI?
+Can you enable Object Lock using only the Backblaze web UI?
 If not, how can it be otherwise enabled?

-You can enable Object Lock using the API or the UI.
-You can also enable Default Bucket Retention and Object Lock Legal Hold through the UI.
+You can enable Object Lock using the API or the Backblaze web UI.
+You can also enable Default Bucket Retention and Object Lock Legal Hold through the Backblaze web UI.

-Can Object Lock Legal Hold be enabled for multiple files at once?
+Can you enable Object Lock Legal Hold for multiple files at the same time?

 No, you can apply Object Lock Legal Hold on only one file at a time when you upload or update a file.